carmelopz/httpServer/README.md

     docker run -p 30000:80 httpserver

-En http://localhost:30000 you will get:
+In http://localhost:30000 you will get:

 "There's a maintenance in progress."